It happened again – another bucket list item that I can cross off my list! 😉

 Huge thank you to ProFormance family for sharing the passion for racing with us!

-Don, Donna and Siena help make the dreams of racing a reality 🏎️🏁
+Thank you Don, Donna and Siena help make the dreams of racing a reality 🏎️🏁

 Thank you to the fearless instructors who are not only brave enough to get in the passenger seat, but also keep pushing us further! 😊 Shannon, Manfred, Wes, Clete, Ken, Colton and Will shared with us vast amounts of knowledge, always backed by practical examples and on-track exercises.
 Oh, and some even shared the track with us in the final race!